nham/math_notes/notes/linalg/fdvses.md

 If $T: V \to V$, then $T$ is invertible iff $T$ has a left-inverse iff $T$ has a right-inverse.

 *Proof:* Suppose that $dim V = n$.
 One direction is proved.
 We have to prove that $T$ with a left- or right-inverse implies $T$ is invertible.
 If $T$ has a left-inverse, we know it's injective, so any basis $B$ in $V$ has $T(B)$ independent.
 But we can expand any independent set to a basis, and we can't have more than $n$ elements in a basis, so $T(B)$ is a basis.
 This implies that $T$ must be surjective after all, so it's invertible.
 On the other hand, if $T$ is a right-inverse, then we know $T$ is surjective, so for any basis $B$, we have $T(B)$ generating for $V$.
 But we can pare down any generating set to a basis, and no basis has less than $n$ elements in it, so $T(B)$ must have $n$ elements, and hence be a basis itself.
 This implies that $T$ is injective as well, hence invertible.

-TODO: I think that linear maps are injective iff they preserve independence, and surjective iff they preserve generatingness.
-Need to reorganize the above.

 ## Composition of isomorphisms is an isomorphism